Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/package-sample-urp-package-samples.md

 URP Package Samples is a [package sample](package-samples.md) for the Universal Render Pipeline (URP).
 It contains example shaders, C# scripts, and other assets you can build upon, use to learn how to use a feature, or use directly in your application.
 For information on how to import URP Package Samples into your project, see [Importing package samples](package-samples.md#importing-package-samples).

+Each example uses its own [URP Asset](universalrp-asset.md) so, if you want to build an example scene, [add the example's URP Asset to your Graphics settings](configuring-universalrp-for-use.md#adding-the-asset-to-your-graphics-settings).
+If you don't do this, Unity might strip shaders or render passes that the example uses.

 ## Camera Stacking

 The `URP Package Samples/CameraStacking` folder contains examples for [Camera Stacking](camera-stacking.md).
 The following table describes each Camera Stacking example in this folder.